Custom Model Configuration

 This guide explains how to manually register custom models in Lemonade Server using the JSON configuration files.
 This is useful for adding any HuggingFace model that isn't in the built-in model list.

-Tip: The easiest way to add a custom model is using the
+Tip: For most Hugging Face GGUFs, the easiest way to add a custom model is just:

 Overview